ShibaTheDog/Computer-Vision-Project/README.md

 - Integrate your custom dataset into the YOLO framework (transfer learning).
 - Fine-tune the YOLO model using your dataset.
 This involves adjusting the model's parameters to better suit your specific data.
 - Conduct evaluation of your fine-tuned YOLO model.
 Use appropriate metrics to assess its performance (e.g., precision, recall, accuracy, F1 score, etc.).

+**Things we added**
+- ComputerVisionResults contains our model's findings as well as the YAML file of the model.
+We decdied to download and upload it to gitHub because it was all located on a google server
+- newComputerImages contains our new images.
+Some may be unlabelled but there are 60 labelled images that should be contained in there.